Lesotho country profile

 Letsie III was restored as king in 1996 after his father died in a car accident.
 The monarch has no legislative or executive powers.

-Prime minister: Pakalitha Mosisili
+Outgoing prime minister: Pakalitha Mosisili

 Radio is the most-popular medium.
 As well as domestic outlets, South African radio and TV stations can be received.